 What is Alzheimer’s disease?

-Other common forms of dementia include Vascular dementia, Dementia with Lewy bodies, Frontotemporal Lobar Degeneration, Huntington’s disease, Alcohol related dementia (Korsakoff’s syndrome) and Creutzfeldt-Jakob disease.
-You can read more about the different types of dementia and how they affect the brain in different ways here.
+Other common forms of dementia include Vascular dementia, Dementia with Lewy bodies, Frontotemporal Lobar Degeneration, Huntington's disease, alcohol-related dementia (Korsakoff's syndrome) and Creutzfeldt-Jakob disease.

 Alzheimer’s disease gets its name from Dr Alois Alzheimer, who recorded the first case of the disease in a middle-aged woman named Auguste Deter in 1907.
 Three years later, Emil Kraepelin, a German psychiatrist who worked with Dr Alzheimer, named the condition ‘Alzheimer’s disease’ in the eighth edition of his book Psychiatrie.
 It wasn’t until 1976 that Alzheimer’s disease was recognised as the most common form of dementia, and a major public health challenge across the world.